Made by Hand: A Delightful Journey into the

 The book concludes with a gallery of some of Fidgen's other work that is intended to inspire other possibilities with handwork.

 The large-format, beautifully illustrated book is accompanied by a 45-minute DVD that gives a personal overview of the tools Fidgen employs in his hand tool-only workshop.
 Introduced by a song, "Working Wood," written and performed admirably by Fidgen himself, the DVD contains recommendations and tips on selecting, buying and what's essential for getting started with hand tools.

 In sum, I found this book a pleasure to read.
 For the armchair woodworker, it's a delightful journey into the world of possibilities.
 For the beginning hand tool worker, it provides enough information to get you started.
 The experienced hand tool enthusiast will already know much of what he presents but may find the review enjoyable and the projects inspirational.
 In short, there's a little something for everyone here.

-Here's how to buy a copy of Made By Hand and save 25%
+Here's how to buy a copy of

 The author is a woodworker, writer and photographer living in Delaplane, Virginia, in the foothills of the Blue Ridge Mountains with his wife, four cats and a woodshop full of power and hand tools.